AlexanderKhazatsky/DROID/README.md

 If you are using miniconda instead of anaconda:
 - Go into r2d2/franka, then open launch_gripper.sh and launch_robot.sh
-- In both files, change the word anaconda to miniconda, and save it
+- In both files, change the word anaconda to miniconda, change the paths to be absolute (ie. starting from /home), and save it
+- Go into scripts/server, and do the same thing to laucnh_server.sh

 Regardless of the machine, go into r2d2/misc/parameters.py, and:
 - Set robot_ip to match the IP address of your robot